 Unlike normal mortgage requirements, the borrower’s income and credit are not used to determine the amount of the loan.
 The homeowner must occupy the home as their principal residence and it must be free and clear of encumbrances or have substantial equity.

 Reverse mortgages are an opportunity to generate income or funds for capital expenditures but they can pose risks to homeowners.
 HUD, the largest insurer of reverse mortgages, is concerned about misleading or deceptive program descriptions encouraging borrowers to obtain HUD reverse mortgages also known as the HECM (Home Equity Conversion Mortgage).
-As of June 18, 2014, FHA will only insure fixed rate reverse mortgages where the homeowner is limited to a single, full draw made at closing.
+As of June 18, 2014, FHA will only ensure fixed rate reverse mortgages where the homeowner is limited to a single, full draw made at closing.

-A reverse mortgage, like any financial decision involving a home, is an important decision that deserves careful consideration, due diligence and expert advice.
+A reverse mortgage, like any financial decision involving a home, is an important decision that deserves careful consideration, due diligence, and expert advice.

 For more information, check out The National Association of Realtors® Field Guide to Reverse Mortgages, FAQs about HUD’s Reverse Mortgages and Reverse Mortgages –Alternative Home Equity Funding by Real Estate Center at Texas A & M.